AMRAAM

 Since its inception, more than 36 nations have received this missile.
 There have been 2,900 live firings and over 1.8 million captive-carry hours conducted with the missile.
 Combat aircraft, including the F-15, F-16, F/A-18, F-22, Typhoon, Gripen, Tornado, Harrier, F-4, and the F-35 Joint Strike Fighter, are all integrated with it.
 The missile has been used in several engagements, achieving 16 air-to-air kills in conflicts.

-We would encourage you to explore this article as well: Delve into the Best Thrust Vectoring Technology
+We would encourage you to explore this article as well: Unveil The Best Of The Russian Kh-55 Kent ALCM

 Photo Credit: Raytheon